XPRIZE/GLEXP-Team-onebillion/LOCALIZE.md

 ```

 Each word within a `para` is also individually recorded, along with a version split into syllables for lower-level stories.
+Use [PhraseAnal](https://github.com/XPRIZE/GLEXP-Team-onebillion-PhraseAnal), to assist with generating _.etpa_ files from audio files.

 ### 5. Component audio